You know the phrase, “Be careful what you wish for”?

 I don’t have many opportunities to speak French.

-And yet, even though we can find plenty of people who would agree with us, these are simply beliefs, not facts.
+And yet, even though we can find plenty of people who would agree with us, these are not actual facts.
+They’re beliefs that you use to filter reality.

 So try this to bring more intentionality to your words.
 Add “I wish” to the beginning and see if you still want to say it.
 I wish it weren’t easy to get funding.
 I wish it were impossible to find an affordable apartment.
 I wish my work was stressing me out.